 Is your company struggling to balance its marketing budget between acquisition and retention?
 According to Invesp, it costs five times as much to attract a new customer, than to keep an existing one.
 This resonates with the 80/20 rule of marketing investment which states that, in general, 20 percent of marketing messages should produce 80 percent of campaign results.
 If we further expand this rule by applying it to the customer pyramid, we can conclude that a typical business earns approximately 80 percent of its profits from the top 20 percent of its customer base.
 On the customer pyramid, this 20 percent would be the platinum customers at the tip of the pyramid; just below are the gold customers who also contribute to profits and might eventually migrate to the platinum group; the next tier is the silver group which may or may not include profit-generating customers (this is your cost conscious group that seeks basic services at minimal costs); finally, at the base of the pyramid lies the unprofitable customers.
 These customers demand time, resources and services, but are unwilling to pay for them.

-This visualization of customer groupings make it obvious that marketing resources should be allocated toward moving customers upwards to the platinum level and keeping them there as long as possible.
+This visualization of customer groupings make it obvious that marketing resources should target efforts that move customers upwards to the platinum level and keep them there for as long as possible.
 An effective retention strategy emphasizes building long-term, mutually beneficial relationships with the gold and platinum customers to secure the longevity of the business.

 Despite monumental evidence supporting the need for retention oriented strategies, only 18 percent of companies focus on retention, whereas 44 percent of companies have greater focus on acquisition.

 This gap provides opportunities for businesses to reevaluate their marketing strategy, and to place more emphasize on customer retention.
 Being able to accurately calculate your customer lifetime value (CLV) is an important step to assessing your budget allocation needs.